-Fatty fish like sardine and salmon are one of the richest sources of dietary supply of omega-3 fatty acids, including EPA and DHA (eicosapentaenoic acid and docosahexaenoic acid).
+Fatty fish like sardine and salmon are among the richest sources of dietary supply of omega-3 fatty acids, including EPA and DHA (eicosapentaenoic acid and docosahexaenoic acid).

-These fatty acids are an essential fat with various health beneficial properties.
+These fatty acids are essential fat with various health-beneficial properties.

-Their health relevance will be discussed in the health impact section.
+We will discuss their health relevance in the health impact section.